UCL/Methane_oxidation/README.md

 ```python
 solver = SolverFactory('ipopt', executable='C:/Path/To/Anaconda/Library/bin/ipopt.exe')
 ```
-**Note**: Make sure the path matches where you have extarcted the solver.
+**Note**: Make sure the path matches where you have extracted the solver.